backdrop-contrib/webform/readme.md

    https://drupal.org/documentation/install/modules-themes/modules-7
    for further information.

-1. Copy the entire webform directory the Drupal sites/all/modules directory.
+1. Copy the entire webform directory the Backdrop modules directory.

 2. Login as an administrator.
 Enable the module in the "Administer" -> "Functionality"